 Oxfam is focusing its work in the country on three of Za'atari's 12 districts.
 We are also supervising water and sanitation, refuse management and the cleaning and maintenance of water networks, hygiene and sanitation blocks, and co-ordinating hygiene promotion activities.
 In Za'atari refugee camp, Oxfam has completed the construction of a drinking water network and waste water network.
 Private household toilets were also constructed for the most vulnerable households.

 From waste to work: Recycling in Za'atari refugee camp

-In host communities Oxfam is still providing humanitarian assistance to vulnerable refugees and Jordanians, and at the same time working on more long term development issues such as water governance, economic opportunities and gender equality.
-During 2017 Oxfam has provided humanitarian assistance to 5,913 families, who have received support in terms of winterization kits that allow vulnerable families to protect themselves from the harsh winters, protection services, cash assistance, and the rehabilitation of household water and sanitation facilities.
+In host communities Oxfam is still providing humanitarian assistance to vulnerable refugees and Jordanians, and at the same time working on more long term development issues such as protection services, distribution of winterisation kits that allow vulnerable families to protect themselves from the harsh winters, water governance, economic opportunities and gender equality.

 In the face of this darkness ordinary Syrians are committing unseen acts of heroism every day.
-Inspired by their courage, we joined hands #WithSyria with over 130 organisations and individuals on the movement, and we do all we can to help end the suffering and turn the lights back on.
+Inspired by their courage, we joined hands #WithSyria with over 130 organisations and individuals through the movement, and are doing all we can to help end the suffering and turn the lights back on.
 We are calling on world leaders to:

 - Boost the humanitarian response - fully fund the aid response and ensure refugees seeking safety find asylum, including through increased resettlement for the most vulnerable;